-For what reasons are you dissatisfied with the decision and the steps taken to find resolution?
-Select an option for investigation purposes: \square I agree that information, which may include my identity or facts which may reveal my identity, communicated, only as necessary for the investigation of the complaint. \Box I do not agree that my identity or facts which may reveal my identity be communicated, in which call understand that the file may be closed without investigation after possible avenues have been explorate (refer to paragraph 1.5 of the Policy).
+Select an option for investigation purposes:

+☐ I agree that information, which may include my identity or facts which may reveal identity, be communicated, only as necessary for the investigation of the complaint. l my

+☐ I do not agree that my identity or facts which may reveal my identity be communicated, in which case I understand that the file may be closed without investigation after possible avenues have been explored (refer to paragraph 1.5 of the Policy). ;

 What is your desired outcome?

+Signature: Date: